ovofnl/LC---Launch-Random/README.md

 Just need the host setup this mod.And need host pull the lever when you want to start the ship to other moon.

+## Problems
+If have any debug or advise, can reports in GitHub: https://github.com/ovofnl/LC---Launch-Random

 ## Settings

 There are 2 ways to config it: